genicam/harvesters/README.rst

     :alt: Start image acquisition
     :scale: 40 %

 This button is used to start image acquisition.
-The shortcut key is ``Ctrl/Command+j``.
+The shortcut key is ``Ctrl+j``.
 The acquired images will be drawing in the following canvas pane.

 =====================
 Pausing image drawing